shantanu1k/license_detection/README.md

    * Ignored the copyright notice

    * Ignored the line if '#(code comment indicator)' found at the start of the line.

+   * Created separate class for every original license instead putting them in one **BULKY** class